Supekku.dev

 A: Do I look like a moron?
 Of course not.
 Split it up however you like.
 Keep product your requirements, high level views of subsystems, and drill down into details for every file or module.
 Markdown frontmatter and ids to link them are all you need.

-Most of the time a given file's going to have more than one spec that applies, at different levels of abstraction - and that's fine, as long as you have a few conventions (give your requirements IDs, for instance).
-Just have an agent bundle what's applicable to the changes.
+Most of the time a given file's going to have more than one spec that applies, at different levels of abstraction - and that's fine, as long as you have a few conventions.
+Keeping it manageable is just IA.

 Q: Isn't that all a bit complicated?
 You have to stitch together context from a bunch of different interlinked specs ...